HL7/daf-research/pages/_includes/daf-research-guidance.md

 #### Guidance on the profiles to be used to map OMOP to FHIR Resources

 Some PCORnet sites are using [OMOP CDM] as a source or destination and hence a mapping between FHIR and [OMOP CDM] would be useful for these sites.
 The following is a mapping that was developed by the DAF pilot sites and can be a starting point for the implementation of C1 capability.
 Please note that this mapping is not bi-directional, (i.e FHIR to OMOP) but it could be a good starting point for such a mapping.
 Profiles which are not US-Core are annotated accordingly in the table below.
+For PCORnet further enhancing the OMOP mapping will bring in additional data sources to contribute data to the network along with analytical tools that may be also provided by the various OMOP implementers.

 ### C1: Step 3: Instantiation of a Task for loading of data at the Data Mart